-Why did our 5 patients achieve outcomes that exceeded normal clinical expectations?
+Why did our 5 patients achieve outcomes that significantly exceeded normal clinical expectations?

 Well, for starters, they were all participants in our Global Cancer Navigation Package.
-This begs the question, why is our service so effective?
+This begs the question, why is the service so effective?

 Gaps in the Medical Systems: It is an unavoidable fact that there are many gaps in the medical system.

-Drawing on our combined 54 years of cancer experience, we help bridge the gaps – striving to ensure our patients access the very best treatments – the best care & management – we support and guide them through this process.
+Drawing on our combined 57 years of cancer experience, we help bridge the gaps – striving to ensure our patients access the very best treatments – the best care & management.
+We support and guide them through this process.

-Each of the five participants was enrolled in our Cancer Navigation Package.
-The navigation service is built around our 5-point cancer survivorship care plan.
+Each of the five participants was enrolled in our Cancer Navigation Plan.

 Our patients received the following…